-- You may be ordered to vacate a shared residence
+- Not vacating a shared residence

-- You may need to surrender firearms and ammunition
+- Not surrendering firearms and ammunition

-If you violate any of the terms or conditions that have been included in the restraining order, you could face criminal charges.
+If you violate any of the terms or conditions that have been included in the restraining order, you will face criminal charges.
 In fact, there is a good chance that you will be charged with a first degree misdemeanor.
 Depending on what happened, you could also face additional charges for crimes like stalking or domestic violence.

-Do I have the right to challenge a protective order?
+Do I Have the Right to Challenge a Protective Order?

 You should also know that it is possible for an active restraining order to show up on a background check.
 This could prevent you from seeking or securing employment, which is why you shouldn’t take this situation lightly.
 Whether you need help challenging the basis for the protective order or you have already been accused of violating it, you can count on the team at Rudenberg and Glasser, P.A. to provide the help that you need.